jansen88/ufc-data/README.md

 ## 📊 EDA / Data viz
 Some interesting insights and visualisations are shared here:
-* Age and average strikes landed PM are key contributors to likelihood of victory; the younger fighter or better striker won ~60% of matches historically.  <br />
+* Age and average strikes landed PM are key contributors to likelihood of victory; the younger fighter or better striker had an edge and won ~60% of matches historically.  <br />
   ![image](https://github.com/jansen88/ufc-match-predictor/assets/94953297/3b1999d0-efd5-4a9e-87fb-d3a2f29f29cb)

 * Historic likelihood of the betting favourite winning increases from a little over 50%, to over 75% as the difference in decimal odds exceeds 2.0.  <br />
   ![image](https://github.com/jansen88/ufc-match-predictor/assets/94953297/9ec6cc29-bcb2-4164-b076-c6a7b2049059)

-## 🔮 Predicting match outcome
+## 🔮 Predictive model
 🚧 Development of a machine learning model to test how well a model can predict UFC match outcome is WiP
-* Initial PoCs (GBM, logistic regression) attempting to predict match outcome from fighter attributes (had not yet scraped betting odds) saw accuracy of ~65%.
+* Initial PoCs (GBM, logistic regression) attempting to predict match outcome from fighter attributes (had not yet scraped betting odds) saw accuracy of ~65%
 * This is comparable to a betting strategy of always picking the favourite ([65%](https://www.mmahive.com/ufc-favorites-vs-underdogs/)), which suggests that betting market sentiment may capture most information the model is currently trained on.
 * Significant opportunity still to iterate with further testing of features:
     * Fight win streak, finish rate (knockouts, submissions)